 First of all, how are you and your team doing in these COVID-19 times?

 It’s such an interesting time to be alive and thankful.
-God has indeed been good and business has improved despite the global ups and downs.
+God has been good, and business has improved despite the global ups and downs.

 How does your company innovate?

 A company is only as good as the people within its ranks.
 We have never shied away from positive change or transformation in our personal lives.
 We develop our knowledge base daily, follow niche thought leaders, curate processes that work, and are ALWAYS puppy-like in our curiosity to discover more.

 I have taught all my team members that value is not chased after.
 You will always attract what you are prepared for, and if something bigger comes your way, you can apply yourself and upgrade to a higher version of yourself to accommodate it.
 This has also been applied to my work life.
 We upgrade via continued learning, attract value and then repeat the process.

 How the coronavirus pandemic affects your business, and how are you coping?